lucas-albers-lz4/irr/docs/TESTING.md

 ### 1. Unit and Integration Tests (`make test`)
 These tests run as part of the standard Go test suite and include:
 - Unit tests for individual packages
+  - Uses in-memory filesystem (afero.MemMapFs) for file operations to ensure test isolation and reliability
+  - Particularly important for registry mapping tests and file operations
 - Integration tests using controlled test fixtures in `test-data/charts/`
 - Tests for specific functionality like:
   - Basic chart processing